 - Heat the oil in a large, deep frying pan or saucepan.
 Add the onion, celery, carrot and garlic and cook over a medium heat for 8-10 minutes until softened.
 Add the chestnut mushrooms and cook for a further 3-4 minutes.

 - Turn down the heat, add the tomato purée and plain flour to the pan and stir until there are no lumps of flour.
 Add the puy lentils and borlotti beans, followed by the red wine, stock and thyme.
 Bring to the boil, stirring continually, then reduce to a gentle simmer and cook for 45 minutes (uncovered), stirring occasionally.

 - Whilst the filling is cooking, peel the potatoes and cut into large-ish chunks.
-Boil for 15-20 minutes until completely cooked through, then drain and mash with the butter and milk (or dairy-free alternatives).
+Boil for 15-20 minutes until completely cooked through, then drain and mash with the margarine and milk.